Last Updated: May 09, 2021

 Median Salary: $84,400

-- Zoologist- They are mainly considered with animals and have to spend a great deal of time observing the animals of their study to note their development and find their origins.
-This scientific work includes working with animals both in the lab and in the wild according to the study they plan to perform.
+- Zoologist- They are mainly considered animals and have to spend a great deal of time observing the animals of their study to note their development and find their origins.
+This scientific work includes working with animals in the lab and the wild according to the study they plan to perform.

 Median Salary: $66,350